-Precision is synonymous with the true positive rate and is the complement of the false positive rate.
+Precision is synonymous with the True Positive rate and is the complement of the False Positive rate.
 It is also important to highlight that Precision and Accuracy are not the same.
 In this methodology, Precision describes how well a tool identifies flaws, whereas accuracy describes how well a tool identifies flaws and non-flaws as well.

 Note that if a tool does not report any weaknesses, then Precision is undefined, i.e. 0/0.
 If defined, Precision is greater than or equal to 0, and less than or equal to 1.
-For example, a tool that reports 40 issues (false positives and true positives), of which only 10 are real flaws (true positives), has a Precision of 10 out of 40, or 0.25.
+For example, a tool that reports 40 issues (False Positives and True Positives), of which only 10 are real flaws (True Positives), has a Precision of 10 out of 40, or 0.25.

 Precision helps users understand how much trust can be given to a tool's report of weaknesses.
-Higher values indicate more trust that issues reported correspond to actual weaknesses.
-For example, a tool that achieves a Precision of 1 only reports issues that are real flaws on the test cases.
-That is, it does not report any false positives.
+Higher values indicate greater trust that issues reported correspond to actual weaknesses.
+For example, a tool that achieves a Precision of 1 only reports issues that are real flaws in the test cases.
+That is, it does not report any False Positives.
 Conversely, a tool that has a Precision of 0 always reports issues incorrectly.
-That is, it only reports false positives.
+That is, it only reports False Positives.